Tribhuvan International Airport: History

 In 1967, Tribhuvan International Airport received its first jet aircraft, a Lufthansa Boeing 707 and 1972, the Nepali flag carrier, Royal Nepal Airlines commenced jet operations from the airport with a Boeing 727.
 The same year, Nepali personnel took over air traffic services from the Indian personnel.

 In 1985, the extension apron of runway 02/20 was overlaid.
 The development of the terminal building was commenced in the same year.
 In 1987, the construction of the Airlines Operation and Control Tower building was completed and the taxiway was overlaid.
 In the same year, on 11 October, Nepal witnessed the first ever landing of the Concorde.
 In 1989, the construction of the terminal building was completed and on 18 February 1990, the newly built TIA complex was officially inaugurated by King Birendra Bir Bikram Shah.

 In 1992, Necon Air, Nepal's first private airline commenced domestic operations from TIA with a Hawker Siddeley HS 748.

-In 1995, work started to expand the domestic terminal.
-Likewise, Amplitude modulation signalling system (AMSS) and a very-small-aperture terminal (V-SAT) were also installed at the airport.

 In 1997, airport surveillance radar (ASR) and secondary surveillance radar (SSR) came into the operation.
 The installation of radar surveillance was proposed by Japan in 1994, following the crash of Thai Airways Flight 311 and Pakistan International Airlines Flight 268 in 1992, which together claimed the lives of 280 people, including 17 high-level Japanese diplomats.
 On 9 September 1998, Prime Minister Girija Prasad Koirala officially inaugurated the radars.

 In May 2007, Austrian Airlines discontinued its flight to Vienna, Nepal's last direct air link to Europe.
 In September 2013, Turkish Airlines launched direct flights from Istanbul to Kathmandu, re-establishing Nepal's connection with continental Europe.